 behavior of Mn3O4 supercapacitor electrodes,

 The Hitchcock group develops new instruments, methods and applications

-Our research deals with applications of inner shell excitation spectroscopies and microscopies to the analysis of advanced materials.
-Active projects at present include
+of inner shell excitation spectroscopies and microscopies for analysis

-Hitchcock is the leader of the spectromicroscopy beamline project at the Canadian Light Source which will implement scanning transmission X-ray microscopy (STXM) and X-ray photoemission electron microscopy (X-PEEM) on a high performance plane grating monochromator beamline, illuminated by an elliptically polarized undulator.
-There is a fund to assist first visits by McMaster reseachers to the CLS
+The CLS soft X-ray spectroscopy beamline (SM) features two scanning transmission X-ray microscopes (STXM) and an X-ray photoemission electron microscope (X-PEEM) on separate branch lines of a high performance plane grating monochromator beamline, illuminated by an elliptically polarized undulator.

 Please explore the pages of this web site.
-It contains highlights of our research, information about group members, opportunities for research positions, a list our publications with pdf donwloads, and links to tools we provide to others - aXis2000, BAN, the Core Excitation Bibiography and Database (600 spectra of > 400 gas phase compounds!!), and a X-ray microscopy bibliography as well as links to related sites.
+It contains highlights of our research, information about group members, opportunities for research positions, a list our publications (with links to pdfs), and links to tools we provide to others - aXis2000, BAN, the Core Excitation Bibiography and Database (~600 spectra of ~400 gas phase compounds!!), and a X-ray microscopy bibliography as well as links to related sites.

 Enjoy your visit !